IW276/IW276WS20-P8/README.md

 | `--epochs`     |     30    | up to 100 is desirable, but will increase training time    |
 | `--workers`    |     2     | number of data loader threads (0 = disable multithreading) |

 The train_ssd.py is taken from [jetson-inference repository](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-ssd.md).
+The execution of the script produces the ".pth"-file, which can be run on Jetson Nano to detect the people from the photos or videos.

+### Run model on Jetson Nano

+// TODO Sissi

 ## Docker

-HOW TO
+// TODO Sissi

 ## Acknowledgments